Exploiting Verified Neural Networks via Floating Point Numerical Error: Problem definition

+\textbf{Floating point arithmetic:} Floating point is widely adopted as an approximate representation of real numbers in digital computers.
+After each calculation, the result is rounded to the nearest representable value, which induces roundoff error.
+A large corpus of methods have been developed for floating point analysis \citep{boldo2017computer, titolo2018abstract, solovyev2018rigorous, das2020scalable}, but they have yet not been applied to problems at the scale of neural network inference or verification involving millions of operations.
+Concerns for floating point error in neural network verifiers are well grounded.
+For example, the verifiers \verb|Reluplex|~\citep{ katz2017reluplex} and \verb|MIPVerify|~\citep{ tjeng2018evaluating} have been observed to occasionally produce incorrect results on large scale benchmarks \citep{wang2018formal, guidotti2020verification}.
+However, no prior work tries to systematically invalidate neural network verification results via exploiting floating point error.

-\section{Problem Definition}
+\section{Problem definition}

-Let $\nn{\cdot}{W}$ denote the computation of a neural network with weight $W$.
-In this work we consider 2D image classification problems.
-For an input image $x \in \real_{[0,1]}^{m\times n \times c}$ which has $m$ rows and $n$ columns of pixels each containing $c$ color channels normalized to the range $[0, 1]$, the logits vector $y = \nn{x}{W} \in \real^k$ is a vector containing the classification scores for each of the $k$ classes.
+We consider 2D image classification problems.
+Let $\vy=\nn{x}{W}$ denote the classification confidence given by a neural network with weight parameters $\V{W}$ for an input $\vx$, where $\vx \in \real_{[0,1]}^{m\times n \times c}$ is an image with $m$ rows and $n$ columns of pixels each containing $c$ color channels represented by floating point values in the range $[0, 1]$, and $\vy \in \real^k$ is a logits vector containing the classification scores for each of the $k$ classes.
 The class with the highest score is the classification result of the neural network.

-For a logits vector $y$ and a target class number $t$, we define the Carlini-Wagner (CW) loss~\cite{carlini2017towards} as the score of the target class subtracted by the maximal score of other classes:
+For a logits vector $\vy$ and a target class number $t$, we define the Carlini-Wagner (CW) loss~\citep{carlini2017towards} as the score of the target class subtracted by the maximal score of the other classes:

-Therefore the neural network classifies $x$ as an instance of class $t$ if and only if $\cw{\nn{x}{W}}{t} > 0$, assuming no two classes have equal scores.
+Note that $\vx$ is classified as an instance of class $t$ if and only if $\cw{\nn{x}{W}}{t} > 0$, assuming no equal scores of two classes.

-Adversarial robustness of a neural network is defined for an input $x_0$ and a perturbation bound $\epsilon$, such that the classification result is stable within allowed perturbations:
+Adversarial robustness of a neural network is defined for an input $\vxz$ and a perturbation bound $\epsilon$, such that the classification result is stable within allowed perturbations:

-In this work we focus on $\linf$-bounded perturbations:
+In this work we consider $\linf$-norm bounded perturbations:

-Exact verification checks for given $x_0$ and $W$ whether \eqnref{robustness-def} holds.
-We adopt the small convolutional neural network architecture from~\cite{ xiao2018training} and the \verb|MIPVerify| verifier of~\cite{ tjeng2018evaluating}, since they are both open source and deliver the fastest exact verification that we are aware of for real-valued neural networks.
-In \verb|MIPVerify| the computation of $\nn{x}{W}$ is formulated as a set of MILP constraints.
-The objective can be encoded in two ways: \begin{itemize} \item \emph{Closest}: checking if $\left(\min \norminf{x-x_0}\right) \le \epsilon$ under the constraint $\cw{\nn{x}{W}}{t_0} \le 0$ and $0\le x \le 1$. \item \emph{Worst}: checking if $\left(\min \cw{\nn{x}{W}}{t_0}\right) > 0$ under the constraint $x \in \adv{x_0}$. \end{itemize} The robustness condition of \eqnref{robustness-def} is satisfied if and only if the solver reports that the MILP formulation is infeasible.
-An adversarial example $x$ can be extracted from a feasible solution.